On the symplectic type of isomorphims of the p-torsion of elliptic curves: Symplectic criteria with abelian

 \section{Symplectic criteria with $\rhobar_{E,p}(G_{\Q_\ell})$ abelian}

-The proof of the symplectic criterion for the case of potentially multiplicative reduction (see \cite[Proposition~2]{KO}) exploits the fact that, when $E$ is a Tate curve such that $p \nmid \vv_\ell(\Delta_m(E))$, the image of inertia $\rhobar_{E,p}(I_\ell)$ satisfies condition~(B) of Theorem~\ref{T:conditionRho}.
-The next proposition is the first step in understanding, which criteria may exist under the same condition~(B) for elliptic curves with potentially good reduction. \begin{proposition} Let $\ell$ and $p \geq 3$ be different primes.
+The proof of the symplectic criterion for the case when $E$ and $E'$ have (potentially) multiplicative reduction (see \cite[Proposition~2]{KO}) exploits the fact that, when $E$ is a Tate curve such that $p \nmid \vv_\ell(\Delta_m(E))$, the image of inertia $\rhobar_{E,p}(I_\ell)$ satisfies condition~(B) of Theorem~\ref{T:conditionRho}.
+This section is the first step in understanding, which criteria may exist under the same condition~(B) when at least one of the curves has potentially good reduction. \begin{proposition} Let $\ell$ and $p \geq 3$ be different primes.
 Let $E/\Q_\ell$ be an elliptic curve with potentially good reduction and semistability defect $e$.
 Suppose that $\rhobar_{E,p}(G_{\Q_\ell})$ is abelian and its centralizer in $\GL_2(\F_p)$ contains only matrices with square determinant.
-Then, \begin{enumerate} \item If $p \geq 5$ we have $e=1$ or $e=2$; \item If $p = 3$ we have $\ell \equiv 1 \pmod{3}$ and $e=1,2,3$ or $6$. \end{enumerate} \end{proposition}
+Then \begin{enumerate} \item If $p \geq 5$ we have $e=1$ or $e=2$; \item If $p = 3$ we have $\ell \equiv 1 \pmod{3}$ and $e=1,2,3$ or $6$. \end{enumerate} \end{proposition}